ohmariagomez/github_pages_tutorial/index.md

 - title
 - description

+### style.scss
+In this file, you can customize the colors in your theme

 ### index.md
 This is where you'll have the content of your main page.
 You can edit specific features of your page, such as:
 - title